frapontillo/ai-dialysis-uniba/SCRIPTS.md

 The queries can be executed launching `scripts/01-sql-server-tables.sql` on the SQL Server instance.

-## Step 2: PostgreSQL database creation
+## Step 2: MySQL database creation

-Before being able to import the data into the PostgreSQL instance, the same database structure must be replicated onto the PostgreSQL server.
+Before being able to import the data into the MySQL instance, the same database structure must be replicated onto the MySQL server.

-1. Execute `scripts/02-postgresql-db.sql` to create the database.
-2. Execute `scripts/03-postgresql-tables.sql` to create the tables.
+Execute `scripts/02-mysql_migration_script.sql` to create the database and the tables.

 ## Step 3: data import

-To transfer all of the data from SQL Server to PostgreSQL, simply start the `scripts/04-sql-server-to-postgresql-import.dtsx` SSIS package.
+To transfer all of the data from SQL Server to MySQL, do the following:

-The operation will use the connections stored in the `dtsx` file, which can be edited in a text editor.
+1. Create the `scripts/connection.properties` file (see `scripts/connection.properties.example` for an example) .
+2. Start the `scripts/03-mysql-copy_migrated_tables.cmd` to migrate all of the data.
+3. The `dialysisai` schema will be created and populated on the local machine.